conan-io/conan-io.github.io/_posts/2021-09-15-Conan-XRay-Integration.markdown

 We will create a security **policy** named *mycompany-policy* and add one rule to it.
 Click in *New Rule* and set *low-severity-warning* as the rule name.
 This rule will adjust the minimal severity to low (severity score under 4.0/10.0).
-You can set the severity warning based on predefined ranges (low, medium, high or critical) or set up a custom CVSS Score range.
-Please, [read more about this](https://www.jfrog.com/confluence/display/JFROG/CVSS+Scoring+in+Xray) in XRay docs.
+You can set the severity warning based on predefined ranges (low, medium, high or critical) or [set up a custom CVSS Score range](https://www.jfrog.com/confluence/display/JFROG/CVSS+Scoring+in+Xray).
 Multiple actions can be triggered when the rule conditions are satisfied.
 We will add the *Notify Email* action for this rule and check what happens when uploading a package with known security issues.

 <p class="centered">
     <img src="{{ site.baseurl }}/assets/post_images/2021-09-15/xray_rules_options.png" align="center" width="50%" alt="Creating a new XRay rule"/>